 - All-purpose flour – Flour thickens the stock while it cooks.

 - Onion soup mix – Onion soup mix is a versatile ingredient that boosts the flavor of the sauce.
-I use it in potatoes, soups, dips, burgers, and more!
+We use it in potatoes, soups, dips, burgers, and more!

 - Baby Bella mushrooms – Baby Bellas have a firm texture and rich flavor, but feel free to swap them with white mushrooms too.
 Cremini and Baby Bella mushrooms are the same thing!

-- Chicken thighs – I prefer dark meat since it’s moist and tender, but you can use boneless skinless chicken breasts too!
+- Chicken thighs – We prefer dark meat since it’s moist and tender, but you can use boneless skinless chicken breasts too!

 - Egg noodles – Egg noodles are the classic side.
 Don’t add them to the slow cooker with the chicken.
 They will overcook and turn into mush.
 If you don’t like egg noodles, you can serve this dish with mashed potatoes or white rice.